According to several independent studies, 80% of leadership positions have no formal training at all.

 Promoting internally is a great strategy for retaining your best people and empowering them to carry the vision forward.

-However, the lack of background in management means a limited perspective into high-level management strategies and techniques, popular startup and enterprise frameworks, and established leadership models that larger organizations use.
+However, the lack of background in leadership and team development means a limited perspective into high-level management strategies and techniques, popular startup and enterprise frameworks, and established leadership models that larger organizations use.

 In order to teach the best practices, you need to: